gbrugger/FlightSurety/README.md

 Add account [6] to Metamask as passenger.

-Switch to account [0] (contract owner) in Metamask and load the page for the first time.
+Launch the server with `npm run server`

 The app contract will be authorized.
-If you use an account other than the data contract's owner, authorization will not work.

 Switch to account [1] in Metamask and fund the contract with 10 ETH, to be able to participate.
 The event will be printed to the server console.
 Then, register an airline with the address of account [2].

 Switch to account [2] in Metamask and fund airline with account [2] to make the first 2 flights in the flight list to work.
-In a real dapp, the flight list would be dynamic,as airlines engage with the contract.
+In a real dapp, the flight list would be dynamic as airlines engage with the contract.

 Switch to account [6] in Metamask and buy insurance for up to 1 ETH in one of the flights.
 If the airline that provides the flight is not funded, an error will be thrown in the UI.

+Use the same flight and date values to submit to oracles.
+If there are enough oracles running, a response will be generated.
+To check the result click the "Check Availability" button with the same values for flight and date.

+Note: The responses from the oracles are random.
+If a result was not provided, or if the oracles do not report a flight delay that generates a payout (20), just buy insurance for a different date and try again.
+You can always check the result with "Check Availability".

+Click on "Submit Request" to request credit for the flight.
+If oracles reported that the flight is delayed, the credit wil be processed.
+You can check availability afterwards in a real world scenario, where transactions take time to complete.
+In Ganache, it happens immediately.

+Click on "Receive Payment" if there is credit to be received.
+Check your wallet balance before and after.
+The value of the insurance \* 1.5 (minus gas) will be sent to your address.

 ## Develop Server